jkobler/tricorder-GUI/README.md

 I also picked up a couple of [Adafruit 2.0" 320x240 TFT Displays](https://www.adafruit.com/product/4311) from Digikey which will provide better fitment.
 The goal is to get one working with the ESP32-S2 Feather along with everything else so the buttons and encoder can interact with the menu system.
 I am going to ditch the EYESPI board.
 It's great for debugging and prototyping but room is a factor and the ribbon cable doesn't fit so I will have to direct solder, maybe with a different connector between for easy replacement.
 Adafruit has more of the 2.0" TFTs back in stock so I'll probably order more from there.
 It's nice to have spares, not to mention like all projects this is merely the prototype.
 Actually, the next 5 will mostly be prototypes too if I'm being honest here.

-I printed a handy test stand for my hood parts (STL is included in this repo) that will assist me in prototype and development.
+I printed a handy test stand for my hood parts (STL is included in this repo) that will assist me in prototype and

 I'm going to have to change to the buttons inputting to and the LEDs fed from the MCU directly.
 There just isn't going to be room in the hood for the GPIO Extender, not to mention it really didn't spare me any hassle as I still had to solder.
 I intend on using pulse width modulation to get the same fade in and out effect though.